lukegb/uffd/README.md

 ![status](https://git.cccv.de/uffd/uffd/badges/master/coverage.svg?job=trans_de&key_text=DE)

 The selection uses the language browser header by default but can be overwritten via a UI element.
-You can specify the availble languages in the config.
+You can specify the available languages in the config.

+Use the `update_translations.sh` to update the translation files.

 ## License